ExByt3s/LoadLibrary-GetProcAddress-Replacements/README.md

 # LoadLibrary() and GetProcAddress() Replacement Functions
-LoadLibrary() and GetProcAddress() replacement functions for both x86 and x64, with handling for forward exports.
+LoadLibrary() and GetProcAddress() replacement functions for both x86, x64, and ARM; with handling for forward exports.